rmrk-team/evm/docs/RMRK/nesting/IRMRKNesting.md

 Used to retrieve the *root* owner of a given token.

-*The *root* owner of the token is an externally owned account.
+*The *root* owner of the token is an externally owned account (EOA).
 If the given token is child of another  NFT, this will return an EOA address.
-Otherwise, it will return the immediate owner.*
+Otherwise, if the token is owned by an EOA, this EOA wil be returned.*

 #### Parameters